 Remove the tool box then check the oil level by removing the oil level inspection plug.
-Oil should be at the bottom lip of the hole.
+Oil should be 13 mm (1/2") below bottom lip of the hole.
 Replenish as necessary by removing the filler cap using a spark plug socket.